BDC Hamburger Icon

 2. Speak up.

-Kanter’s positive change theory states that managers should share information from the top down so that everyone is aware of organizational goals.
+Kanter’s positive change theory states that managers should share information from the top down so that everyone is aware of the business’s goals.
 Spreading knowledge and sharing ideas will lead to innovation and collaboration among staff.
 Be transparent with workers about updates to policies and any other potential changes.
-Your team will feel more valued when they hear about changes directly from their supervisors, as opposed to reading it in an email or hearing it secondhand from a co-worker.
+Your team will feel more valued when they hear about changes directly from their supervisors — as opposed to reading it in an email or hearing it secondhand from a co-worker.

 When you make company decisions, talk through your process and encourage your team to do the same.
-Lead discussions with the entire organization about potential changes, and ask for feedback.
+Lead discussions with the entire organization about potential changes and ask for feedback.
 Employees may offer perspectives or advice you hadn’t considered.
-Ask team members questions, instead of just doing what you think is in their best interest, and reframe the issues to give everyone new perspectives.
+Ask team members questions, instead of just doing what you think is in their best interest; also, reframe the issues to give everyone new perspectives.

 3. Look up.